 The NP is a gel-like structure that sits at the center of the intervertebral disc and accounts for much of the strength and flexibility of the spine.
-It is made of 66% to 86% water with the remainder consisting of primarily type II collagen (it may also contain type VI, IX, and XI) and proteoglycans.
-The proteoglycans include the larger aggrecan and versican that bind to hyaluronic acid, as well as several small leucine-rich proteoglycans.
+It is made of 66% to 86% water, with the remainder consisting primarily of type II collagen (it may also contain type VI, IX, and XI) and proteoglycans.
+The proteoglycans include the larger aggrecan and versican that bind to hyaluronic acid and several small leucine-rich proteoglycans.
 Aggrecan is largely responsible for retaining water within the NP.
 This structure also contains a low density of cells.
 While sparse, these cells produce the extracellular matrix (ECM) products (aggrecan, type II collagen, etc.) and maintain the integrity of the NP.

 The AF contains an inner and an outer portion.
 They differ primarily in their collagen composition.
 While both are primarily collagen, the outer annulus contains mostly type I collagen, while the inner has predominantly type II.
 The inner annulus also contains more proteoglycans than the inner.
 The ratio of type I to type II changes gradually; as the distance from the NP increases, the amount of type II collagen decreases, while the amount of type I increases.
 Another major difference between the two segments is the morphology of the connective tissue cells that secrete ECM.
 The cells of the inner annulus are described as round, while the outer annulus has a more oblong, fibroblast-like appearance.

 Structure and Function